What I'm doing right now

 Compete against the best for talent - How Coursera does it.

-Unicorn Hunt - the 3beards job board bring you direct access to the community, no recruiters to be seen!
+Unicorn Hunt - the 3beards former job board (acquired in 2017) brings you direct access to the community, no recruiters to be seen!

 Onboarding guide - Give your new employees the best landing.